vrasneur/pyfasttext/README.md

 The binding supports Python 2.6, 2.7 and Python 3.
 It requires [Cython](http://cython.org/) and [cysignals](http://cysignals.readthedocs.io/en/latest/).
 [Numpy](http://www.numpy.org/) is also a dependency, but is optional.

 `pyfasttext` has been tested successfully on Linux and Mac OS X.
+It does not currently compile on Windows because the `cysignals` module does not support this platform.

 Table of Contents
 =================